nainaguptaa/Dimensionality-Reduction-Pipeline/README.md

 # Dimensionality-Reduction-Pipeline

-In this project, I utilize Principal Component Analysis to reduce the dimensioanlity of a Wheat Kernel multivariate dataset using the Support Vector Machine Learning Model.
-I preprocessed the data, scaled it using StandardScaler, tuned hyperparamters, and finally visualized the results.
-In the second part, I created a pipeline for the K-means Clustering algorithm.
+In this project, I utilized Principal Component Analysis (PCA) to reduce the dimensionality of a Wheat Kernel multivariate dataset and applied a Support Vector Machine (SVM) learning model.
+The process involved data preprocessing, scaling with StandardScaler, hyperparameter tuning, and result visualization.
+Additionally, I created a pipeline for the K-means clustering algorithm.